bran0h/rust-exercises/idiomatic_rust/slides/index.md

 - Speed up development
 - Rust does some patterns ever-so-slightly differently

-_Learning common Rust patterns makes understanding new code easier_
+*Learning common Rust patterns makes understanding new code easier*

 ---

-## layout: default
+layout: default
+---

 # What we'll do